pivotal-mea-pa/caps/README.md

 https://`BASTION PUBLIC DNS NAME]`/~`USER`

 This link is secured using the user's VPN credentials which were set in 2).
 This user will not be able to SSH to the bastion instance or access any of the automation tooling, but will have access to any other deployed resource within VPC.

+If the bastion was setup with `TF_VAR_bastion_allow_public_ssh=true` then you can tunnel to the VPC network using [sshuttle](https://github.com/sshuttle/sshuttle) and VPN access is not required.
+For non-admin access simply SSH to the bastion server as admin and create system users with limited priveleges that can establish the tunnel via the [sshuttle](https://github.com/sshuttle/sshuttle) utility.

 ### Advance Users